Lepidoptera: Defense and predation

 Camouflage is also an important defense strategy, which involves the use of coloration or shape to blend into the surrounding environment.
 Some lepidopteran species blend with their surroundings, making them difficult to spot by predators.
 Caterpillars can exhibit shades of green that match its host plant.
-Others look like inedible objects, such as twigs or leaves.
+Caterpillars have been demonstrated to be able to detect the color of their surroundings and substrate using organs on their feet.
+Some caterpillars look like inedible objects, such as twigs or leaves.
 For instance, the mourning cloak fades into the backdrop of trees when it folds its wings back.
 The larvae of some species, such as the common Mormon (Papilio polytes) and the western tiger swallowtail look like bird droppings.
 For example, adult Sesiidae species (also known as clearwing moths) have a general appearance sufficiently similar to a wasp or hornet to make it likely the moths gain a reduction in predation by Batesian mimicry.
 Eyespots are a type of automimicry used by some butterflies and moths.
 In butterflies, the spots are composed of concentric rings of scales in different colors.
 The proposed role of the eyespots is to deflect attention of predators.
 Their resemblance to eyes provokes the predator's instinct to attack these wing patterns.

 Batesian and Müllerian mimicry complexes are commonly found in Lepidoptera.
 Genetic polymorphism and natural selection give rise to otherwise edible species (the mimic) gaining a survival advantage by resembling inedible species (the model).
 Such a mimicry complex is referred to as Batesian and is most commonly known in the example between the limenitidine viceroy butterfly in relation to the inedible danaine monarch.
 The viceroy is, in fact, more toxic than the monarch and this resemblance should be considered as a case of Müllerian mimicry.
 In Müllerian mimicry, inedible species, usually within a taxonomic order, find it advantageous to resemble each other so as to reduce the sampling rate by predators that need to learn about the insects' inedibility.
 Taxa from the toxic genus Heliconius form one of the most well-known Müllerian complexes.
 The adults of the various species now resemble each other so well, the species cannot be distinguished without close morphological observation and, in some cases, dissection or genetic analysis.

 Moths are able to hear the range emitted by bats, which in effect causes flying moths to make evasive maneuvers because bats are a main predator of moths.
 Ultrasonic frequencies trigger a reflex action in the noctuid moth that cause it to drop a few inches in its flight to evade attack.
 Tiger moths in a defense emit clicks within the same range of the bats, which interfere with the bats and foil their attempts to echolocate it.